continuing to collate and develop article

 Early on in the design process, Gillis and Woodruff felt that they should take the alien in a different direction.

+The day they got the job, they each went home and started sketching basic designs before faxing them to Fincher.
 Their idea was that the creature was constantly mutating to adapt to whatever the environment, and it gave them a reason to have an alien that was considerably different from the adult aliens in either Alien or Aliens.
+However they were willing to let these ideas go, in favour of approaching the director with a blank slate and saying "What are you looking for?
+How can we support you to tell the story?"

-But, ultimately, David Fincher decided that he wanted to remain with what have been seen in the first film, however it would appear that Fincher's idea what this it wouldn't be so quite a high technological looking thing because it wasn't trying to bled in with a spaceship's surroundings because now they were in a prison environment with concrete walls.
+Ultimately, David Fincher decided that he wanted to remain with what have been seen in the first film.
+His idea what this it wouldn't be so quite a high technological looking thing because it wasn't trying to blend in with a spaceship's surroundings because now they were in a prison environment with concrete walls.

 b) Tom Woodruff's interpretation of the biomechanical style